128technology/docs/docs/cc_fips_config_password_policies.md

 | 6.0.1   | Added Max failed login attempts and User lock time. |
 | 6.0.4   | Added Username requirements. |

+Username and password requirements are listed below.
+For a list of the commands and how they are used to configure and enforce requirements, please refer to [`configure authority password-policy`](config_command_guide.md#configure-authority-password-policy).

 ### Password Requirements

 The SSR password policies have been updated to provide a more secure experience.
 When creating passwords and password policies for users, the following parameters are enforced.